Innovative & Integrative Medicine

 We complement traditional treatments with carefully selected nutritional supplements, physical therapy modalities, chiropractic care, and mindfulness practices that work synergistically to enhance overall neurological wellness and support long-term healing.

-Brain-Computer Interface (BCI) technology is revolutionizing how we treat neurological conditions by creating a direct communication link between the brain and external devices.
-A BCI decodes brain signals into commands to control computers or prosthetics, allowing people with neurological injuries to regain lost functions and interact with the world in new ways.
+Brain-Computer Interface (BCI) technology is an active area of neurological research that explores direct communication links between the brain and external devices.
+A BCI decodes brain signals into commands to control computers or prosthetics, with the goal of helping people with neurological injuries regain lost functions.

-BCI technologies come in various forms.
-Invasive BCIs, like neural implants, are surgically placed to record and stimulate neural activity with high precision for treating conditions like Parkinson's.
-Non-invasive BCIs use external sensors like EEG for safer applications in stroke rehabilitation and ADHD treatment.
-Brain-Machine Interfaces (BMIs), a key BCI application, help individuals with spinal cord injuries or ALS control robotic limbs or communicate via thought.
+BCI technologies take several forms.
+Invasive BCIs, such as neural implants studied in research settings, are surgically placed to record and stimulate neural activity with high precision.
+Non-invasive BCIs use external sensors like EEG for applications in stroke rehabilitation and ADHD research.
+Brain-Machine Interfaces (BMIs) are being investigated to help individuals with spinal cord injuries or ALS communicate or control assistive devices.

 First-of-its-kind technology helps man with ALS 'speak' in real time